-In the matter of sharing the ball, Adams has tallied 4,209 assists, as well as providing 1,081 steals and 67 rejections.
-He holds an average of 2.9 rebounds as well as 0.0 dimes per contest.
-He has a tally of 1,900 boards in total so far in his NBA career by pulling in 1,484 defensive and 416 of the offensive variety.
-With an effective FG percentage of 47.5%, he has additionally earned 1,402 giveaways and has 1,193 personal fouls.
-Adams is sitting with a 84.9% percentage from the free throw line by making 2,158 out of his 2,543 shot attempts.
-He has a 46.2% two-point shooting percentage of by making 2,308 of his 4,992 tries.
-With 2,857 long distance attempts so far in his pro basketball career, he has a shooting percentage of 33.2% by knocking down 949 of those shots.
-Sitting with a field goal % of 41.5%, Adams has converted 3,257 baskets of his 7,849 attempts.
-He dishes out 7.4 assists, pulls down 3.3 boards and racks up 16.9 per 36 minutes.
-Adams has tallied 9,621 pts in his pro basketball career, is averaging 14.7 points/G and has started in 510 games.
-Michael Adams has earned 20,446 minutes and has stepped onto the hardwood in 653 games so far in his pro basketball career.
+When talking about sharing the ball, Adams has recorded 4,209 assists, as well as getting 1,081 steals and 67 blocks.
+He averages 2.9 rebounds and 0.0 assists per outing.
+He has 1,900 total boards in his career by grabbing 1,484 on the defensive end and 416 of the offensive variety.
+Holding an effective FG percentage of 47.5%, he has also recorded 1,402 turnovers and committed 1,193 fouls.
+Adams has a 84.9% average from the charity stripe by making 2,158 of his 2,543 tries.
+He has earned a 46.2% two-point shooting percentage of by way of making 2,308 out of 4,992 tries.
+Having taken 2,857 3PT tries so far in his NBA career, he has accrued a shooting percentage of 33.2% by making 949 of those shots.
+Stepping onto the court with a FG% of 41.5%, Adams has buried 3,257 baskets of 7,849 attempts.
+He averages 7.4 dimes, snags 3.3 rebounds and earns 16.9 per 36 minutes.
+Adams has accrued 9,621 pts during his pro basketball career, averages 14.7 points per contest and got the starting nod in 510 games.
+Michael Adams has earned 20,446 mins and has played in 653 games so far in his career.

 Michael Adams, a remarkable figure in basketball, left an indelible mark on the NBA with his exceptional skills as a shooting guard.
 Known for his quickness and distinctive playing style, Adams’ journey through the league is a testament to his dedication and talent.